 Another way to explain emergencies, disasters, and prepping to kids is to let them help on a daily basis with routine preparations and home maintenance.
 If you’re baking bread or canning food, let your kids help with the tasks that are appropriate for their age.

 As you work, explain what you are doing and why it’s important or how it helps keep things running smoothly or will protect you when bad things happen.
 Some of the preparations and home maintenance kids can help with include:

-- Feeding and caring for animals and livestock
+- Feeding and caring for livestock

 - Gathering eggs from the chickens or helping to dispatch them for the freezer

 - Cooking breakfast using different methods (campfire, propane stove, solar oven)

 - Restocking the first aid kit for the house and car